swcarpentry-ja/carpentries-coc/topic_folders/hosts_instructors/hosts_instructors_checklist.md

 * Support host in collecting attendee names and emails
 * Send out the post-workshop survey at the very end of the workshop

-After the workshop they will
+**After the workshop instructors will**

 * Remind the host to send workshop attendance data to the Carpentries Workshop Administrator
 * Send their own feedback to the Workshop Administrator including any configuration problems
 * Take part in an instructor discussion session
 * Report any lesson errors or suggest improvements on github or by email

-### Helper Checklist
+#### Helper Checklist

 Helpers are often recruited from the local community at the host site to support Carpentries workshops.
 Helpers suppport learners one on one if they are stuck installing software, understanding a certain line of code, or any other parts of the learning process.

-After a helper signs on to join a workshop, they will
+**Before a workshop helpers will**

 * Introduce themselves to the instructors, letting them know any particular areas of expertise
 * Review the curriculum the instructors will be teaching